Bayesian Framework for the E1 and E2 Astrophysical Factors at 300 keV from Subthreshold and Ground-State Asymptotic Normalization Coefficients: Introduction

-A detailed analysis of the role of these ANCs was presented in Ref.~\cite{muk2024}, where the contributions of the subthreshold states to the total $S$-factor at $300$~keV were estimated to be 71--74\% for $E1$ and 102--103\% for $E2$ at low ground-state ANC, respectively.
-That study also identified correlations between the uncertainties in the subthreshold ANCs and the extrapolated $S_{E1}$ and $S_{E2}$ factors.
-After decades of experimental and theoretical work, the values of the $1^{-}$ and $2^{+}$ ANCs have been constrained to the intervals summarized in Table~\ref{Table_ANCs}.

-In light of these advances, Bayesian statistical methods provide a systematic framework to address the remaining uncertainties.
-Within the $R$-matrix description, Bayesian inference combines prior information on ANCs (from transfer reactions, elastic scattering, or theoretical models) with likelihoods based on capture and scattering data.
+In this work, we perform a Bayesian determination of $S_{E1}(300~\mathrm{keV})$ and $S_{E2}(300~\mathrm{keV})$ using calibrated $R$-matrix mappings and contemporary ANC constraints, with explicit propagation of parameter correlations arising from interference between the subthreshold resonance and external direct capture amplitudes and higher resonances.
+Bayesian statistical methods provide a systematic framework to address the remaining uncertainties.
+Within the $R$-matrix description, Bayesian inference combines prior information on ANCs (from radiative captures, transfer reactions, elastic scatterings, or theoretical models) with likelihoods based on capture and scattering data \footnote{In our Bayesian analysis the likelihood function is constructed from observables that the $R$‑matrix model directly predicts—radiative‑capture and elastic‑scattering cross sections.
+Information from transfer reactions enters through the prior distributions on the asymptotic normalization coefficients (ANCs), because modeling transfer cross‑section data in the likelihood would require additional reaction‑mechanism assumptions.
+Using ANC values extracted from transfer experiments as priors avoids double‑counting and keeps the likelihood tied to observables with a uniform theoretical treatment.}.
 This approach yields full posterior probability distributions for the ANCs and, consequently, for the extrapolated $S$-factors.
 Unlike traditional fits that return only central values and approximate error bars, the Bayesian framework quantifies correlations, propagates uncertainties consistently, and provides well-defined credible intervals (CIs) for $S_{E1}$ and $S_{E2}$.
 Such probabilistic treatments have been applied, for example, in recent Bayesian $R$-matrix analyses \cite{Odell}.
 In the present work, we extend this approach by explicitly incorporating the existing ANC constraints for the $1^{-}$ and $2^{+}$ subthreshold states and the $0^{+}$ ground state of $^{16}$O, thereby producing statistically robust posteriors for the astrophysical $S$-factors at $300$~keV.

-In what follows, we simplify notation by writing $S_{E i} \equiv S_{E i}(300~\mathrm{keV}), \quad i=1,2,\,$ so that $S_{E1}$ and $S_{E2}$ denote the astrophysical $S$--factors evaluated at $E=300$~keV.
-Captions, tables and section titles retain the explicit $300$~keV label for clarity.
+Our results demonstrate that the microscopic subthreshold ANCs ($C_{1},C_{2},C_{0}$) map directly onto a macroscopic astrophysical phenomenon—the formation of massive, low–spin black holes—providing a unique connection between nuclear reaction theory, stellar evolution, black–hole populations, and gravitational–wave detections.